 - Clemens Family Corporation Scholarship

 - Students must be a junior or senior with financial need majoring in Large Animal Science with a GPA of 3.0 or better.
 The scholarship award and number of scholarships available per academic year vary.
-Contact the financial aid office for more information.
+Contact the Office of Financial Aid for more information.

 - The Jack Kent Cooke Foundation - Undergraduate Transfer Scholarship Program